 • 45 per cent of respondents liked Muskoka chairs

-42 respondents shared additional comments about the proposed playground and park improvements.
+42 respondents provided additional feedback on the proposed playground and park improvements.
 Common themes included:

-• Suggestions for specific types of playground equipment
+• suggestions for specific types of playground equipment (six comments)

-• Ensuring the park is accessible and inclusive for people of all ages and abilities
+• ensuring the park is accessible and inclusive for people of all ages and abilities (five comments)

-In this phase, the City and its design consultant will use the outcomes of Community Engagement Phase 1 to develop design options for the playground and park improvements.
-These options will be presented to the community for feedback, which will be used to develop a preferred design.
+In this phase, the City and its design consultant used the outcomes of Community Engagement Phase 1 to develop three design options for the playground improvements.
+These options, and other park improvements, were presented to the community for feedback, which will be used to develop a final design.

 Park Improvements